 The concepts and analytic methods for studying variation in human populations are the subject matter of this course.
 The topics covered include the distribution of genetic variation, major forces of genetic stasis and change, quantitative traits, linkage analysis, association tests, and the role of the environment.
 We take a problem solving approach and present the basic models of population, quantitative, and statistical genetics at a mathematical level appropriate to students in the life sciences.
 Our focus is on current human genetics research.
 However, most of what we present is broadly useful and applies to natural populations of other species.

 This course consists of a series of seminars and discussions on a special topic of interest to students, presented by invited speakers over several weeks each semester.
 The seminars are open to the University community.
-Registration for this course is limited to PIBS students, graduate students in CMB and Human Genetics, and students supported by the Predoctoral Genetics Training Program.
+Registration for this course is limited to PIBS students, graduate students in CMB, and students supported by the Predoctoral Genetics Training Program.
 These “short courses” are coordinated and sponsored cooperatively by the CMB Program and the Genetics Predoctoral Training Program.

 In order to enhance knowledge of topics in genetics-related research as well as critical thinking and seminar presentation skills, students present papers from the current genetics literature.
 Students in the Department of Human Genetics are required to register and participate in 4 semesters of HG821/822; presentations are required in two of these semesters.
 All students participate in weekly practice sessions for the speakers and in post-presentation reviews.